9p4/jellyfin-plugin-sso/README.md

 # Contributing

+## Dependencies

+This project uses Nix flakes to manage development dependencies.
+Run `nix develop` to use the same toolchain versions.

 ## Building

 This is built with .NET 6.0.
 Build with `dotnet publish .` for the debug release in the `SSO-Auth` directory.
 Copy over the `IdentityModel.OidcClient.dll`, the `IdentityModel.dll` and the `SSO-Auth.dll` files in the `/bin/Debug/net6.0/publish` directory to a new folder in your Jellyfin configuration: `config/plugins/sso`.